 1.) tool is intended to load “phrase” context

-2.) tool is intended to load “idendtifier” and data in “User Defined Text”
+2.) tool is intended to load “identifier” and data in “User Defined Text”

 3.)
 Therefore: We do not talk (in most cases) about an “ASCII” related TXT file

-In both cases: there is a good chance that we talk about “UNICODE” related characters.
+In both cases: there is a good chance that we talk about “UNICODE” related characters as most of SAP installations are now operating in “UNICODE” mode.

 Therefore. you should read this more like: use a “suitable” tool (e.g. EXCEL, WordPad etc.) to prepare the data.
 Make sure that the data is correct (UNICODE option !).